Vail Lake

 Vail Lake is a large reservoir in western Riverside County, California.

 Geography

 It is located on Temecula Creek, in the Butterfield Valley, south of Oak Mountain, of the Black Hills, in the Santa Margarita River watershed.
 It is approximately 15 mi east of Temecula.

 Vail Lake covers approximately 1,100 acres (4.5 km^{2}) and has a storage capacity of 51,000 acre.ft, although it currently contains about 34,000 acre.ft of water.

-Vail Lake is supplied by storm water runoff from Kolb, Temecula, and Wilson Creeks.
-Surface water stored in the lake is used to help replenish local ground water supplies through recharge operations.
+Vail Lake is supplied by stormwater runoff from Kolb, Temecula, and Wilson Creeks.
+Surface water stored in the lake is used to help replenish local groundwater supplies through recharge operations.